Spanish Florida: Transfer to American control

 The United States Army led increasingly frequent incursions against the Seminoles in western Florida, most notably during an 1817–1818 semi-authorized campaign led by Andrew Jackson that became known as the First Seminole War.
 During the conflict, Jackson occupied Pensacola, leading to protests from Spain until it was returned to Spanish control several weeks later.
 By 1819, the United States effectively controlled much of the Florida panhandle, and Spain was willing to negotiate a transfer of the entire territory.
+To facilitate a more cordial relationship with the Spanish, the recent issues of slave insurrection were portrayed as attributable to perfidious British influences during the War of 1812.
 The Adams–Onís Treaty was signed between the United States and Spain on February 22, 1819, and took effect on July 17, 1821.
 According to the terms of the treaty, the United States acquired Florida and all Spanish claim to the Oregon Country.
 In exchange, the U.S. renounced all its claims to Texas and agreed to pay all Spanish debts to American citizens, which totaled about $5 million.
+Before the United States took possession of Florida, hundreds of Black Seminoles and others sailed from Cape Florida to the Bahamas to avoid being returned to bondage.